Sparks Album Reviews

 1977, 7/10

 Introducing suffered from a poor reputation for years.
 It sold poorly and was out of print for much of the CD era.
 It’s confusingly titled given that it’s actually Sparks’ seventh album.
 Released in the year of punk, it largely delves into pre-rock music.
 It concentrates on the easy-listening lounge that was always part of their DNA, sometimes with Beach Boys harmonies.
-And it’s more serious than usual, with only a handful of silly songs.
+And it’s more serious than usual, with only a few silly songs.
 But despite these oddities, it’s an enjoyable Sparks record.

 It probably doesn’t help the record’s reputation that my favourites are tucked away in the back end.
 ‘Over the Summer’ is an impressive Beach Boys pastiche with carefully arranged backing vocals.
 ‘Those Mysteries’ heads into torch song territory, albeit with Sparks’ usual witticisms – “Why, when I ask my Dad, does he say/’Go ask your Mom or just go away’?”
 The classic rock sound of ‘Girls on the Brain’, with slide guitar, is also unique in the Sparks catalogue.
 ‘Occupation’ is another rock track, ruminating on potential jobs like “we cowboys are a hardy breed/we eat our beans and tumbleweed.”